 You only need a few ingredients to make this great fall dessert!
 That’s why this cinnamon bread pudding in one of our favorites!

 - Whole milk – You can use a different fat percentage or even a non-dairy milk, but whole milk will give it the a richer flavor and texture.
+Some use part heavy cream too, but I found this to be a little too rich for my taste.

-- Sugar – Using a combination of brown and granulated sugar sweets and adds a hint of molasses flavor.
+- Sugar – Using a combination of brown sugar and granulated sugar sweets and adds a hint of molasses flavor.

 - Vanilla extract – use a good quality pure vanilla extract, not imitation flavoring.